 Controlling who has access – Providing wifi in a public arena, such as church premises, must be understood as fundamentally different from a domestic wifi scenario.
 One reason for this is that offering wifi safely to occasional/infrequent unknown users requires security approaches that are not needed in the domestic situation.
 A fixed wifi password which must be revealed to the wifi user, if distributed widely, leaves the wifi facility totally open to misuse and abuse.
 However systems which can give some level of control to the free wifi access must not be so complex that they become unattractive to either use, or administrate.

 Controlling the content – Public wifi access is attractive to rogue internet users who might like to either download, or upload, illegal, illicit and pornogrpahic content.
 Assuming such a user makes an internet connection with their own wifi device, once they have disconnected and removed themselves from the physical location of the wifi hotspot, their is no way to trace who that person was.
+With the wireless connection often being detectable from the street they don’t even have to be on the premises to do such things, just walk by or pull up in a car.

-For every problem there are solutions and there are software and hardware tools which can, and I suggest should, be deployed by churches to ensure that the abuse and misuse of their wifi facilities is minimised as much as possible, this is not least for their own protection; there are serious legal and criminal ramifications of certain types of internet traffic being passed through a church broadband connection.
+For every problem there are solutions and there are software and hardware tools which can, and I suggest should, be deployed by churches to ensure that the abuse and misuse of Church wifi facilities is minimised as much as possible, this is not least for their own protection; there are serious legal and criminal ramifications of certain types of internet traffic being passed through a church broadband connection.

 Controlling access – To control who can use the wifi a system which uses timed vouchers is a reasonable solution.
 Firstly such systems require users to present themselves to someone inhouse to obtain the voucher, which can be limited to only work for (eg) 4 hours.
 Each user voucher uses a code or password which is unique, not generic.
+After the time expires connections can’t be made.

 Deploying such a solution?